Are Vent-Free Propane Gas Log Fireplaces Good or Bad?

 - And make sure you know the risks associated with vent-free firelog units.

-As for me, I would not go with vent-free gas fireplace systems.
-My choice was an electric fireplace insert that has worked perfectly for my family and me for years.
+As for me and my wife, we would not go with vent-free gas fireplace systems.
+We chose this exact electric fireplace insert and installed it in our masonry fireplace.
+It has worked perfectly for years.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.